The retrenchment process can be a difficult time and it is important that you look after yourself both physically and mentally.

 Health and lifestyle support and information

-- For healthy living tips visit Eat for Health or Shape Up.
+- For healthy living tips visit Eat for Health.

 - Quitline is a confidential free telephone service for people who want to quit smoking.
 You can call them on 13 78 48.

 - The beyondblue Taking care of yourself after retrenchment or financial loss booklet.